Kidddevon98/Simple-Weather-Forecast-App/README.md

 A robust ASP.NET Core web application that fetches and displays weather information using the OpenWeatherMap API.
 This project demonstrates API integration, error handling, logging, and a responsive user interface.

 ## Features
-- **Fetch Current Weather Data**: Enter a city name to retrieve real-time weather information, including temperature, humidity, and weather conditions.
+- **Fetch Current Weather Data**: Enter a city name and state to retrieve real-time weather information, including temperature, humidity, and weather conditions.
 - **Error Handling**: Comprehensive error handling to manage invalid city names, network issues, and unexpected API responses.
 - **Logging**: Integrated logging to track API requests, responses, and any errors encountered during the data fetch process.
 - **Responsive UI**: Modern, user-friendly interface styled with Bootstrap for a polished and accessible user experience on desktop and mobile devices.